mbasa/pgrServer/README.md

 The graph is created at startup when the topology is read from a PostgreSQL database.
 This graph though can be re-created at regular intervals by making a service request, for networks that have dynamic costs.

+And similar to pgRouting, this application is not road navigation centric.
+This application can be used for a wide variety of networks: i.e. utilities (fiber optic lines), water systems, etc.

 As of this version, the following search algorithms are included as a service:

 * Dijkstra ( for dense networks )